BANGAUTOGLASS

 Rear glass damage is often covered under the comprehensive portion of an auto insurance policy, which typically does not count against your driving record the way a collision claim might.
 Whether your specific policy covers rear glass replacement — and what your deductible looks like — depends on your individual coverage terms.

 If you haven't started an insurance claim yet, Bang AutoGlass can assist you with understanding the process and help you gather what you need.
-We don't file the claim on your behalf, but we can walk you through the steps and make sure the documentation from your service is accurate and complete.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 Factors that affect the final cost of the service — including the complexity of your e-Golf's encapsulated rear glass, any defroster or antenna integration, and the type of materials required — are worth discussing with your insurance provider when you're weighing the claim against your deductible.

 Getting the Right Glass for Your Specific e-Golf